ilanman/Rpres_ML/index.md

 - Field of study interested in transforming data into intelligent actions
 - Intersection of statistics, available data and computing power
 - It is NOT data mining
-- Data mining is an exploratory exercise, whereas most machine learning has a known answer
+  - Data mining is an exploratory exercise
+      - Most machine learning problems have a known answer
-- Data mining is a subset of machine learning (unsupervised)
+  - Data mining is a subset (unsupervised)

 ----